Vibe Coding Course for Beginners

 No. Prompting is part of the process, but the course also teaches planning, local development, testing, version control, debugging, and how to decide whether AI output is actually useful.

-What will I actually learn?
+What will I build during the course?

 What tools will I use?